-- 12.1 Waiting list current years 7-11.
-Following completion of the application and appeals process, the school will operate a waiting list.
-Qualified applicants will be ranked in accordance with our oversubscription criteria and the list will be maintained until the end of the academic year. - 12.2 Priority must not be given to children based on the date their application was received or their name was added to the list. - 12.3 Applicants who have previously applied and not been assessed as suitable for entry must leave a minimum of twelve months before re-applying.
+12.1 Waiting list current years 7-11.
+Where a place is not available at the time of application, the School will hold a waiting list.
+Should a place become available,-the waiting list will be ranked in accordance with our oversubscription criteria.
+The waiting list will be held until the end of the academic year after which the applicant may re-apply the following year.

+12.2 Priority must not be given to children based on the date their application was received or their name was added to the list.

+12.3 Applicants who have previously applied and have not been assessed as suitable for entry must leave a minimum of twelve months before re-applying.